The real question is “what needs to be fixed before acceleration starts?”

 Intent engineering includes eligibility.
 Some queries require higher trust thresholds.
 If the topic is sensitive, high-stakes, or reputation-dependent, the bar is higher.
 Your job isn’t to “target the keyword.”
 Your job is to determine what trust signals are required to be eligible.

 If you want AI-first SEO to work long-term, you need content systems that produce consistent quality.
 Not occasional great posts.
 Consistent quality.
+We document exactly how this works in our AI content system for SEO—the operational model we use in client campaigns to turn AI-assisted drafting into compounding assets.

 The human-in-the-loop requirement is not a moral statement.
 It’s a trust mechanism.
 Humans provide inputs AI can’t: experience, accountability, nuance, and real-world constraints.